 Chances are, if you have been a Christian for any length of time, you have read this verse, or you’ve heard it from a friend.

 There are some curious attributes regarding this scripture.
 When you accept Jesus Christ as your Lord and Savior, you humble yourself and fall on the stone of salvation, which is Jesus Christ.

 And whosoever shall fall on this stone shall be broken: but on whomsoever it shall fall, it will grind him to powder.

-After they have worked it over with the stone, the butcher will take what is called a steal honing rod and swipe the knife downwards on each side of the blade, this smooths out the teeth and creates uniformity, all the little teeth facing the same direction.
+After they have worked it over with the stone, the butcher will take a steal honing rod and swipe the knife downwards on each side of the blade.
+This smooths the teeth and creates uniformity, all the little teeth facing the same direction.

-Jesus saves you, then He places you in a church body, to get you really sharp.
+Jesus saves you, and then He places you in a church body to sharpen you.

 He is: El Sela